Economic impacts of invasive species

 Invasive species are among Canada’s greatest threats to the survival of our wild animal and plant life.
 These invasive species arrive, often accidentally, from elsewhere in the world and, in the absence of natural predators, kill, crowd out or otherwise devastate native species and their ecosystems.

 Invasive species have the ability to severely alter a landscape and ecosystem.
-This not only puts native species at risk, but it also how the land is being used.
+This not only puts native species at risk but also how the land is being used.

 This report examines the benefit of investment into the urban forests in Toronto and how much should be spent to maintain them.